Draeken/role-splitter/docs/product/architecture.md

 User wants to monitor to adjust his role assignation: decrease some overused and increase the underused.
-Use a bar chart to highlight roles to decrease and roles to increase
+Use a bar chart to highlight roles to decrease and roles to increase Use a edit button to toogle view from bar char use relative to goal to bar chart goal setting.
+Add a button to add a role.
+Setting goal : use a default role with all 100% of usage - communicating vessels principle.
+Add a way to change the time interval.